-The same merchant also offered a Mercedes GLS 550 (Dealshaker link) which also was sold out (oversold, 50 coupons offered, 52 sold).
+The same merchant also offered a Mercedes GLS 550 (Dealshaker link) which also was sold out (oversold in fact, 50 coupons offered, 52 sold).

 The Dealshaker price for both cars was 12,307.69 ONE, so apparently the dealer did not ask for euros …..

-Let’s assume that the purchase/cost price of a BMW X6 XDRIVE35I in China is about 50,000 EUR.
+Let’s assume that for a merchant the purchase/cost price of a BMW X6 xDrive35i in China is about 50,000 EUR.
 In March 2017 it was possible to buy a Power Pack for 48,780 EUR in the Shop on www.onelife.eu.
-It combined the Tycoon+, Premium and Infinity+ Packages, it had a total of 531,818 Promotional Tokens and 7 Splits.
+This “educational package” combined the Tycoon+, Premium and Infinity+ Packages; it had a total of 531,818 Promotional Tokens and 7 Splits.

-Divide 68,072,704 by the Difficulty Factor in that period (98) and the result is 687,603 OneCoins.
+Divide 68,072,704 by the Difficulty Factor for a package with “automatic mining” in that period (98) and the result is 687,603 OneCoins.
 So instead of buying and reselling BMW or Mercedes cars, the merchant could have bought Power Packs and with the same investment he would receive 55 times as many coins as he asked for the BMW!!!.